Sad1337227/TMPS_Labs/Raports/Raport_lab2.md

 ## Implementation
-In this laboratory work I have 'Singleton' implementaion at the View in MVP model:
+In this laboratory work I have `Singleton` implementaion at the View in MVP model:
 ```
   public static View getInstance() {
     if (instance == null) {